Aletheia-AI-Doctor/aletheia-spring/README.md

-# Do NOT push on master
+# Do NOT push to master

 # Always create a branch and a PR first